Jack Wild: Personal life

 Wild first met Welsh-born actress Gaynor Jones when they were around 12 years old at the Barbara Speake stage school.
 After he left in 1966, he did not see her again until Christmas 1970.
 They married on 14 February 1976.
 She left him in 1985 because of his chronic drinking.
-He met his second wife, Claire L. Harding, when he was working with her in Jack and the Beanstalk in Worthing.
+Wild met his second wife, Claire Harding, when he was working with her in Jack and the Beanstalk in Worthing.
 They married in Bedford in September 2005.

-In 2001, Wild was diagnosed with oral cancer, blaming the disease on his drinking and smoking habits.
+In 2001, Wild was diagnosed with oral cancer; he blamed the disease on his drinking and smoking habits.
 He underwent chemotherapy immediately, and had his tongue and voice box removed in July 2004, leaving him unable to speak.
-Wild had to communicate through his wife Claire for the rest of his life.
+Wild had to communicate through his wife for the rest of his life.

 Alcoholism

 By 21, Wild was an alcoholic.
 After exhausting his remaining fortune, he lived with his retired father for a few years.
 His alcoholism caused three cardiac arrests and resulted in numerous hospital stays.
 He was diagnosed with diabetes on 14 March 1983.
-His alcoholism ruined both his career and marriage to Gaynor Jones, who left him in 1985 because of his drinking.
+His alcoholism ruined both his career and first marriage, as his wife left him in 1985 because of his drinking.

 During the mid-1980s, he often drank three to four bottles of vodka a week, and typically drank half a bottle of vodka and two bottles of wine every day.
 He later admitted his alcoholism was so debilitating that he was incapable of performing any kind of work.
-He once attended a drying-out clinic for drug addicts and alcoholics, run by Pete Townshend, but after being "dry" for six weeks, he bought a bottle of champagne to celebrate the fact he had stopped drinking.
+He once attended a drying-out clinic for drug addicts and alcoholics, run by Pete Townshend, but after being "dry" for six weeks, he bought a bottle of champagne to celebrate that he had stopped drinking.
 Wild eventually became sober on 6 March 1989, after joining a support group, Alcoholics Victorious.

 Death and legacy

-Wild died on 1 March 2006 of oral cancer.
+Wild was just 53 when he died of oral cancer on 1 March 2006.
 He is buried in Toddington Parish Cemetery, Bedfordshire.
-He had been unable to speak for the last two years of his life following the operation in which his vocal cords and part of his tongue were removed.
+He was unable to speak for the last two years of his life following the operation in which his vocal cords and part of his tongue were removed.